heathen00/wfparser3/wfparser3/README.md

      imply that some modules should be cached by the Factory which in turn implies that the Factory should be a singleton.
 I think it is already, but double check.
 How do you test this, though?

-HERE:

-   * There are some cases where the implementation needs to cast from a published API, for example, a Localizer, to the internal API, e.g. LocalizerInternal.
-You should refactor these casts so that they are safe casts.
-First check to see if they are instances of the LocalizerInternal then cast, and if not, then the instance is likely some external implementation and it should be copied into a proper value object to maintain the internal integrity of the solution.
-NOTE, if they are external implementations, then their data MUST be sanitized before copying.

 ## Rough Notes